zinked1/Emotion-detector/README.md

 # Emotion-detector
 Detects happy, sad, and neutral

-Cool Emotion Detector
-Detects if you are happy, sad, or neutral

-The Algorithm
+### The Algorithm
-Basically I used a classification AI and took 150 photos for each emotion to train it so it can easily tell peoples emotion based on the photo they give the AI.
+I used a classification AI and took 150 photos for each emotion to train my model so it can easily tell a persons emotion based on the photo they give the AI.

-Running this project
+### Running this project

-Get a Jetson nano and set it up with Visual studio Code
+        1. Get a Jetson nano and set it up with Visual studio Code

-Then in the VS code terminal navigate to the classification data folder
+        2. In the VS code terminal navigate to the classification/data folder

-Import the file called test I proved into the data file that is under classification.
+        3. Import the file called testdataset.
+I proved into the data file that is under classification.
 The file name is testdataset

 Then in the vs code terminal, run these commands

-First run the docker container: cd ~/jetson-inference/ ./docker/run.sh
+First run the docker container:
+        `cd ~/jetson-inference/
+        ./docker/run.sh`